Cupertino

 Grant approval of proposed developments or redevelopments on if the project will comply with the City's BMR program, the number of units provided on site is at least equal to the number of existing units, and adverse impacts on displaced tenants (four or more units) are mitigated.

-Continue to participate in studies of regional housing need and displacement and consider policies or programs to address the indirect displacement of low-income residents as appropriate.
+The City continued to participate in studies of regional housing need and displacement, and consider policies or programs to address the indirect displacement of low-income residents as appropriate.

 Ongoing: 2014-2022